APR on a Credit Card

 How Does Credit Card APR Work?

-First you divide the annual percentage rate by 365 to come up with a daily rate.
+First, you divide the annual percentage rate by 365 to come up with a daily rate.
 So .1713 ÷ 365 = .000469315.
 That is the percentage of interest you’d be charged each day.

 Confused yet?
-You also have to remember that the balance is good throughout a monthly billing period.
-So on day 1 of the month you owe $1,000 on a card with 17.13% interest.
-Then you are charged approximately .47¢ in interest. ($1,000 x 0.000469315% daily percentage rate).
+You also have to remember that the balance is good throughout a monthly billing cycle.
+So on day 1 of the month you owe $1,000 on a credit card with 17.13% interest.

-Then the balance on the card for day 2 is $1,000.47, and the balance on day 3 would be $1,000.94, and so on.
-By the end of the month, you’d have a balance of $1,014.28.
-If your debt is compounded monthly, starting on day 1 of month 2, you’re charged .000469315% of the new higher balance.
+Then the balance on the credit card for day 2 is $1,000.47, and the balance on day 3 would be $1,000.94, and so on.
+By the end of the month, you’d have a balance of $1,014.28 owed to

 That’s assuming you didn’t use the card at all during the month.
 If you did, you might increase the interest charged every day, because many credit card companies base your interest on your average daily balance.
 So if you spent $30 on top of the $1,000 you started with, the average daily rate would be $1,001, and that’s what your daily periodic rate would be charged against.